glenfant/openxmllib/README.rst

 Status
 ======

-This software is in production quality, has been tested on Mac OSX, Linux and Windows with Python 2.4, Python 2.5, lxml 1.3.6 and lxml 2.2.
+Starting from version 1.1, this package is tested mostly using Python 2.7.x on Linux.
+If dependencies can be met, it will most likely work on older versions and other environments as well.

-It should work on other platforms, with Python 2.6, perhaps with other versions of lxml.
+If you don't require the cover image extraction feature and want a production- quality version tested on Mac OSX, Linux and Windows with Python 2.4, Python 2.5, lxml 1.3.6 and lxml 2.2, it might be worth your while to try 1.0.7.
+It should work on other platforms as well, with Python 2.6, perhaps with other versions of lxml.

 Installation
 ============